Urgency and scarcity.

 One of the reasons that sales events work so well is because they evoke powerful feelings of scarcity.
 Customers are drawn by the prospect of a cheap deal, but they also understand that stock is limited and that demand will be high.
 Anybody who has ever seen the queues outside high street stores on the morning of a sale can attest to this fact.

-The mistake most ecommerce retailers make is not including sale information on product pages.
+The ecommerce development mistake most ecommerce retailers make is not including sale information on product pages.
 You should always highlight discount information, like coupon codes, alongside the price.
-You can further build urgency by including the sale end date.
+You can further build product page urgency by including the sale end date.

 You might also consider adding alerts indicating stock levels.
 The obvious example is to notify customers of “Low stock!”
 But you can also cleverly use notifications when you have high or medium-levels of stock to create urgency, irrespective of how many products you have available.